 Do you love the Oscars?
 Was there a time at university when you had Oscar parties and dressed up like you were attending them yourself?
 If so, then a Hollywood wedding will fit hand-in-glove with your personality.
 You can also theme it around a favorite movie or TV show, you both love.
 This personal touch can make the event special to your relationship and help you avoid creating something just like every other wedding.

 What movies and TV shows do you and your partner love?
 Are you obsessed with Lord of the Rings?
 Or do you have an unstoppable passion for Star Wars?
 There is no limit to the ideas for movie wedding themes.
 They are fun and guaranteed to create lasting memories for you and your guests.
+Remember, if you do go with a themed wedding like this, make sure to hire a good photographer who can capture your unique vision.
+If you are in the area, try wedding photographers Charlottesville for a satisfying experience.

 An Art Deco Wedding